Image

 • Covered individuals can receive unlimited mental health visits per calendar year.

-• All inpatient mental health services including acute care and residential treatment must be pre-certified by calling Prime Dx at 1-800-477-4625.
+• Some inpatient mental health services including acute care and residential treatment must be pre-certified by calling Apta Health at 1-877-610-8817.

 Standard PPO Plan